MichaelZaniewski/Healthcare-Project/Project Layout.md

 2) What is the incremental cost of follow-ups compared to initial visits?
 3) Are certain doctors/hospitals driving unnecessary repeat visits? (inefficient)

-## Section 4: Payment Plans (Recommendation: Redesign payment plan terms to reduce defaults)
+## Section 4: Demographics
-1) How does the incremental vs full plan affect late payments?
+1) which patient demographics drive the highest revenue for the top 5 hospitals?
-2) What is the risk-adjusted cost of offering incremental payment options?
+2) What are the most prevalent conditions for age ranges 0-18 (children), 19-64 (adults), 65+ (elderly) and what is the median total of their visits in the last comlpete year of the dataset?

 ## Section 5: Operational Efficiency
 1A) Which hospitals have the highest patient volume. - workload balancing and staffing optimization